nosqlgeek/ng-ipadprodemo/README.md

 So have fun!

+## How to run the Application

+The following python packages should be installed:

+* redis
+* Flask

+The application will read the configuration from a file which is called 'config.py'.
+You will need to create copy the config_example.py file to 'config.py'.
+Then you can set the following configuration paramters:

+* host
+* port
+* password

+## Screenshot

 Here finally a screenshot of the application which is running in a browser on my iPad:

 SCREEN